 Ibid., 57.

-Posted by Jonas E. Alexis on April 28, 2014, With 125128 Reads Filed under Of Interest.
+Posted by Jonas E. Alexis on April 28, 2014, With 126927 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.